mikegoatly/html2md/README.md

 RelativeUriPath: The relative path of the page being converted. e.g. for https://example.com/pages/page-1 the macro would return /pages/page-1

---front-matter-data-list <PROPERTY:XPATH>
+--front-matter-data-list <PROPERTY:XPATH[:Date]>
 Allows for configuration of list-based information to be extracted to a Front Matter property.
+You can optionally specify that the data should be formatted as a date.
+(Values not convertable to dates will be rendered as-is.)

 --front-matter-delimiter <DELIMITER>
 The delimiter to write out for the Front Matter section of the converted document.
 The default is ---